 Adapt several versions of the piece for different decision-makers/audiences

 Ship to conference destination

 Within all of those tasks could be receipts, technical information, sizing information, proofs, creative notes, feedback notes, addresses, shipping information, and more.

 Project management software is made to store information, of course, but imagine trying to track all of that in a non-event software solution.
 That would be a lot of attachments!

 We’ve also personally seen how ugly a task in PM software can get when your event-planning hack is to use comments as a repository for “important information.”
 Yikes!

 2. Creating a collaborative workflow with your team

 Project managers using project management software usually organize internal teams inside that system.
 For instance, a marketing team might use a project management software to keep their deliverables on target.

-Event marketers, on the other hand, are managing and collaborating with at least the 3 Vs - venues, vendors and volunteers.
+Event marketers, on the other hand, are managing and collaborating with at least the three Vs - venues, vendors and volunteers.
 Those are external groups of collaborators that should have special, limited permissions.
 To maximize their engagement, they shouldn't have to leave their inbox.